sigasi/sigasi_insights/manual/config.md

 # Choosing your VHDL and Verilog version {: #configure-version}

 Sigasi supports VHDL version 1993, 2002 and 2008, and Verilog (2005) and SystemVerilog (2012).
 You can select the default VHDL version to use in: **Window > Preferences > Sigasi > VHDL**.
-The default Verilog version can be set on **Window > Preferences > Sigasi > Verilog**.
+You can set the default Verilog in: **Window > Preferences > Sigasi > Verilog**.

-Since [Sigasi 3.2][/releasenotes/sigasi-3.02], you can also set the language version per project, folder or file.
+Since [Sigasi 3.2][/releasenotes/sigasi-3.02], you can also set the language version per project, per folder and per file.
 In the Project Explorer, right click your project, folder or file; select **Properties**, **VHDL Version** (**Verilog Version** for Verilog projects) and select the version via the dropdown menu.

 ![](images/project_vhdl_version.png)

-When you change the version of a file, only that file is affected.
-However, when you change the version of a folder, then everything in that folder will have this version.
+When you change the language version of a file, only that file is affected.
+However, when you change the version of a folder, then everything in that folder will have the new language version.
 Any overrides in the folder and its sub-folders will be removed.
-When you are defining the language versions for a new project you should map from top to bottom.
+When you are defining the language versions for a new project you should map from top (project root) to bottom (files).

 The version information is stored in `<project path>/.settings/com.sigasi.hdt.vhdl.version.prefs` and `<project path>/.settings/com.sigasi.hdt.verilog.version.prefs`.
-We recommend to add this file to version control so you can share it with your team.
+We recommend you add this file to version control so you can share it with your team.

 **Notes**:

 * **VHDL libaries:** Any new project that you create will have the common libraries (`STD` and `IEEE`) that correspond to your selected VHDL version.
 Your _existing project will **not** be modified_.
 If you want to update the common libraries for an existing project, right-click the project and select **Library Mapping > Reset Common Libraries**.
 * **No automatic rebuild**: You files will not be automatically re-analyzed when you change the language version.
 You can force this with **Projct > Clean...** and select your project.
-* If you want to write VHDL 87 code, you should select the “1993” option.
-However, the tool will not warn about constructs that were not supported in 1987, but that were introduced in 1993.
+* If you want to compile VHDL 87 code, you should select the “1993” option.
+There are no checks to warn about constructs that were not supported in 1987, but that were introduced in 1993.

 # Colors and Fonts {: #configure-colors}